Dartmouth College fraternities and sororities: Kappa Pi Kappa

 Kappa Pi Kappa (ΚΠΚ), commonly called Pi Kap, is a local fraternity founded on July 13, 1842.
-The organization was known as Kappa Kappa Kappa (ΚΚΚ) from its founding until 2022 (except for a short period from 1992 to 1995).
+The organization was known as Kappa Kappa Kappa (ΚΚΚ, usually called Tri Kap) from its founding until 2022 (except for a short period from 1992 to 1995).
 The organization has no affiliation with the Ku Klux Klan, which was founded after Kappa Kappa Kappa was founded and unfortunately adopted the Latin initials ΚΚΚ, similar to the Greek alphabet letters Kappa Kappa Kappa.
 According to legend, Kappa Kappa Kappa sued the Ku Klux Klan for defamation of name but lost because the judge ruled that the similarity in the initials of the organizations was a sheer coincidence.
 Kappa Pi Kappa was the first society at Dartmouth to have a freestanding fraternity building in Hanover and one of the first in the country.